Tommaso dei Cavalieri: Poems

 Michelangelo dedicated approximately 30 of his total 300 poems to Cavalieri, which made them the artist's largest sequence of poems.
 Most were sonnets, although there were also madrigals and quatrains.
 The central theme of all of them was the artist's love for the young nobleman.
 Some modern commentators assert that the relationship was merely a platonic affection, even suggesting that Michelangelo was seeking a surrogate son.
-However, their homoerotic nature was recognized by contemporaries, to the point that Michaelangelo's grand-nephew, Michelangelo the Younger, published an edition of the poetry in 1623 with the gender of pronouns changed.
-John Addington Symonds, an early British homosexual activist, undid this change by translating the original sonnets into English and writing a two-volume biography, published in 1893.
+Contemporaries of Michelangelo's grand-nephew, Michelangelo the Younger, suggested a homoerotic nature of the poems that prompted him to publish an edition of the poetry in 1623 with the gender of pronouns changed.
+In 1893, an early British homosexual activist, John Addington Symonds, wrote a two-volume biography of the artist, and he undid this change in his translation into English of the original sonnets.

-The sonnets are the first large sequence of poems in any modern tongue addressed by one man to another, predating Shakespeare's sonnets to his young friend by a good 50 years.
+The sonnets by Michelangelo are the first large sequence of poems in any modern tongue known to be addressed by one man to another, predating Shakespeare's sonnets to his young friend by a good 50 years.
 Examples include the sonnet G.260.
-Michelangelo re-iterates his neo-platonic love for Cavalieri in the first line of the sonnet, where he states "Love is not always a harsh and deadly sin."
+Michelangelo reiterates his Neoplatonic love for Cavalieri in the first line of the sonnet, where he states, "Love is not always a harsh and deadly sin".

-In the sonnet G.41 Michelangelo states that Cavalieri is all that can be, and represents pity, love and piety.
+In the sonnet G.41 Michelangelo states that Cavalieri is all that can be, and represents pity, love, and piety.
 This is seen in the third stanza: